-Mayan civilisation stretches from the south Mexico, through Belize, Guatemala, El Salvador, and all the way down to Honduras.
+Mayan civilisation stretches from the of south Mexico, through Belize, Guatemala, El Salvador, and all the way down to Honduras.
 Although the Mayan social and political order collapsed after the Spanish invasion, the cultural tradition of the Mayans survived: their language, spiritual tradition, textiles, arts and crafts, as well as their methods of agriculture.
-And, although in the general public consciousness, the Mayans may be most famous for Chichén Itzá, or their complex calender system, for those interested in sustainable agriculture the Mayans are most famous for their way of farming.
+And, while in the general public consciousness, the Mayans may be most famous for Chichén Itzá, or their complex calender system, for those interested in sustainable agriculture the Mayans are most famous for their way of farming.
 While European farmers went down the destructive path of tilling and animal husbandry, the Mayan chose a different path.
-Anyone who has done a permaculture course, or has spent time learning about non-Western methods of agriculture, will have heard of the milpa: a polycultural system of agriculture based on the cultivation of the ‘three sisters’, maize, gourd and beans.
+Anyone who has done a permaculture course, or has spent time learning about non-Western methods of agriculture, will have heard of the milpa; a polycultural system of agriculture based on the cultivation of the ‘three sisters’, maize, gourd and beans.
 This method has long been held up as a model of sustainable farming as it requires no fertilizers, no machinery and produces a nutritionally varied harvest in a small plot of land.
 I was therefore quite surprised to find, after venturing into the heart of the Yucatan peninsula to learn about the milpa first hand, Mayan farmers who were arguing that the milpa is a no longer suited to wider social and ecological realities, and needed to be replaced with new methods of agriculture that they themselves were developing.
-But before we look at these contemporary developments, we should first take a closer look at the methods of the traditional milpa, as well as the wider social and culture significance of the traditional milpa, to better understand the importance of the milpa to Mayan civilisation.
+But before we look at these contemporary developments, we should first take a closer look at the methods of the traditional milpa, as well as its wider social and culture significance, to better understand the importance of the milpa to Mayan civilisation.

 Mayan Civilisation & the Spanish Invasion